magento/merchdocs/src/stores/security-google-recaptcha.md

       - Enter the **Google API Secret Key** that is associated with your Google reCAPTCHA account.

-      - Enter the **Minimum Score Threshold** to identify when a user intraction is flagged as a potential risk; where 1.0 is a typical user interaction, and 0.0 is ikely a bot.
+      - Enter the **Minimum Score Threshold** to identify when a user intraction is flagged as a potential risk; where 1.0 is a typical user interaction, and 0.0 is likely a bot.
 Default: 0.5

       - Choose the **Invisible Badge Position** to be used on each page.
 Options: Inline / Bottom Right / Bottom Left